FGI-GEOINFO/Baltic-Explorer/latviafiles/README.md

-# The Latvia case study module shows one example analysis functionalities added to Baltic Explorer.
+# The Latvia case study module shows one example of analysis functionalities added to Baltic Explorer.

 * The example shows a minimum viable product version.
 For a smoother experience, use ajax when developing new analysis functioanlities to avoid having to reload pages to see results.